Camino de Glendalough

 People have undertaken pilgrimage since early Christian times and early Irish monks were well known for their wonderlust.
 Today’s pilgrims may undertake their journeys for many reasons – a sudden change in their lives, an urge to find a deeper meaning in life, to give thanks or seek blessing.
 Pilgrimage brings people on two journeys: one physical and one internal or spiritual.

-There are plans to make the Camino de Glendalough a regular annual diocesan event and to organise smaller group pilgrimages from St John’s Church in Laragh.
+There are plans to organise smaller group pilgrimages from St John’s Church in Laragh.
 It is also hoped to link in with the Camino de Santiago.

 A booklet has been produced to accompany those who undertake the Camino de Glendalough.
 The booklet details the route of the Camino and also gives an insight into why people undertake pilgrimage and the story of the life of St Kevin.
 A brief history of the Monastic City of Glendalough is also outlined.